 2. Read the online reviews to see what others items can be found at the cabin

-Anytime we rent a cabin or vacation home, we always check TripAdvisor, the park’s website, etc. to find detailed reviews from others who have stayed at the same place.
+Anytime we rent a cabin or vacation home, we always check TripAdvisor, Airbnb reviews, the park’s website, etc. to find detailed reviews from others who have stayed at the same place.

 I LOVE those detailed people who can leave a review listing all the fun items that are already there (family board games, deck of cards, life jackets, puzzles, books, etc)!
 You should also see tips on whether cell service is good in the area and ideas for what families did on rainy days.